dconnet/AgilityBook/Readme-Build.txt

 --------------------

 poedit: http://www.poedit.net
 Cross platform editor for modifying .po files.
-Currently using 2.3.
+Currently using version 3.0.
 - includes gettext
   - on Mac, probably want to include MacPorts version Use this to keep the catalog in sync with the source code.